 Which state official has jurisdiction over HOA’s in Ohio?

-The Act does not delegate rulemaking or enforcement authority over HOA’s to any specific executive officer or agency.
+The Act does not delegate enforcement authority over homeowners’ associations to any specific executive officer or agency.
 Ohio HOA’s are required to organize as nonprofit corporations.
 O.R.C. §5312.03(B).
-Thus, with regard to its organizational structure and general management, an association is subject to the authority of the Ohio Secretary of State.
+Thus, with regard to management, an association is subject to the authority of the Ohio Secretary of State.
 To the extent an HOA’s activities implicate any consumer protection statutes, the HOA is subject to the enforcement power of the Ohio Attorney General.

 Does Ohio law require an HOA board to appoint officers from the elected members of the board?

 The Act states that an HOA’s “declaration and bylaws shall provide for the following…The election of the board of directors…[and] The powers and duties of the board.”
 O.R.C. §5312.02(B).
 The Act then provides that the “board of directors…shall elect officers from the members of the board, to include a president, secretary, treasurer, and other officers as the board designates.”
 O.R.C. §5312.04(A) (emphasis added).
 Thus, to comply with the Act, an HOA must elect board-members in a manner established in its declaration and bylaws, and the board must then elect officers from among the elected board-members.

 Does Ohio law permit compensation of any type for HOA directors, including when they are serving as officers?

 The Act is silent as to compensation of board-members and officers.
 However, among the permitted “powers of owner’s association” that an HOA may exercise “through its board of directors” are “powers…conferred by the declaration or bylaws…permitted to be exercised in [Ohio] by a nonprofit corporation…[or] necessary and proper for the government and operation of the owners association.”
 O.R.C. §5312.06.